 You can also review the deed to your property to determine where your property lines are.
 The deed is the legal document for your property.
 It includes a description of the legal boundaries of your land, what the property includes, and such.

 While a description of the boundaries is included by default, some property deeds don’t feature these details.
 If this is the case for you, your deed should reference an older deed for the same property.
+Property surveys are public records and you can request a copy from your county.

 Do a Property Line Survey

 You could also complete a property line survey.
-A surveyor will take a precise measurement of the legal boundaries of a piece of land.
-In some situations, this survey may come with your plat or property deed.
-If you don’t have a property line survey, you could hire a professional surveyor to create one for you so that you always have it on hand in the future.
+Hire a professional surveyor to take a precise measurement of the legal boundaries of a piece of land.
+In some situations, property line information may come with your plat or property deed.

 Helpful resource: Douglas-Omaha Geographic Information System